 As women, we have many superpowers.
-Just this week gone by, women around the world rallied together to show up and speak out to be seen, heard and respected.
+Every year on International Women’s Day, women around the world rallied together to show up and speak out to be seen, heard and respected.
 And whilst I’m all for women having an equal voice to men, it left me pondering – do we want to be equal in all areas (stay with me here).
 As women, we deserve a voice of course, but I worry that the lines get blurred and we begin to behave just like men in the process.
 Women innately operate from a very different place to men because we are inevitably not the same.

 I’d love to hear your thoughts…